mhyeun/mhyeun.github.io/content/pages/about.md

 socialImage: "/media/about_photo.jpg"
 ---

-Thanks for visiting!
-My name's Matthew but I usually go by Matt.
+Hey, thanks for visiting!
+I'm Matt.

-I am a third-year Mechatronics Engineering student at the University of Waterloo.
-My occaisional software courses have sparked my interest in aspiring to become a fullstack software engineer.
-I also love cooking, and reading about history, sociology, and most recently, philosophy.
+I'm currently studying Mechatronics Engineering with a Software Engineering Minor at the University of Waterloo.
+I'm hoping to become a software engineer upon graduation.
+Besides software engineering, I enjoy cooking, following politics, learning languages, and reading about history.

 #### Past Experiences